diagrams/diagrams-doc/doc/manual.rst

-* A *Bézier* segment is a cubic curve defined by an offset from its beginning to its end, along with two control points; you can construct one using `bezier3`.
+* A *Bézier* segment is a cubic curve defined by an offset from its beginning to its end, along with two control points; you can construct one using `bezier3` (or `bézier3`, if you are feeling snobby).
 An example is shown below, with the endpoints shown in red and the control points in blue.  `Bézier curves`__ always start off from the beginning point heading towards the first control point, and end up at the final point heading away from the last control point.
 That is, in any drawing of a Bézier curve like the one below, the curve will be tangent to the two dotted lines.

 __ http://en.wikipedia.org/wiki/Bézier_curve